 Around here, we’re fanatic for face oils.

-But I get a lot of questions with how exactly to blend face oils and essential oils.
-So I wanted to create a post dedicated to just this and help clarify any confusion.
+So naturally, I get a lot of questions about how exactly to blend face oils and essential oils.

 Essential oils vs. carrier oils

 There is a big difference between a carrier oil and an essential oil.

 - Carrier oils are derived from the fatty portion of plants, nuts, and seeds.
 Think: olive oil, argan oil, jojoba oil, rosehip seed oil.
 Whenever I say “face oil” I’m referring to carrier oils.

 - Essential oils are distilled from the petals, leaves, bark, stem, and even roots of plants.
 They are volatile, very aromatic, and very potent.
 They can be thought of as extremely concentrated herbal extracts.
 Think: lavender essential oil, rose essential oil, tea tree essential oil.

 You must dilute essential oils in carrier oils.
 They are far too concentrated to be applied straight or undiluted, and can really irritate the skin when not diluted properly.

 Opinions on proper essential oil dillution for skincare differ, but everyone generally agrees that the sweet spot is somewhere between 1-2%.
 That is, essential oils should make up just 1-2% of the final mixture, with the remaining 98-99% of the mixture comprised of carrier oils.

 How to Make A Custom Face Oil Blend